-(If you are interested in getting involved in brain and language research, please contact Dr. Lai directly)
+(If you are interested in getting involved in brain and language research, as a graduate student or as an undergrad research assistant, please contact Dr. Lai directly.)

 Stanley received a pre-doctoral grant from Social and Behavioral Sciences Research Institute (SBSRI) here at U of A. Congrats!

 Nyssa presented a poster "Beating around the evergreen bush: Conventionality violations elicit P300" in the 31st Annual CUNY Sentence Processing Conference at UC Davis from March 15-17.